gbone001/HLL-Tank-Overwatch/README.md

 - Verify `CRCON_URL` is correct and accessible
 - Check `CRCON_API_KEY` is valid
 - Ensure CRCON server is running
+- Use `/crcon_status` or `/test_map` for live diagnostics

 **Auto-switch not working:**
 - Set `CRCON_AUTO_SWITCH=true`
 - Verify CRCON connection is stable
 - Check game is on a Warfare map
+- Use `/test_player_scores` to confirm detailed player data is available for DMT scoring

 ### Logs

 Check Railway logs or local `logs/bot.log` file for detailed error information.
+Slash commands like `/crcon_status` and `/test_map` provide additional runtime context without digging through logs.

 ## 🤝 Contributing